apes0/zelo/readme.md

 To update, run ``./scripts/update.sh``.
 It will keep all the changes you have applied.

+# Configuring

+The configuration is held in ``cfg.py``, there you can put shortcuts, extensions and their config, and what to be run when the window manager starts.
+I might add more info about how to configure the window manager.

+Currently, the following docs are available:

+- [extensions/readme.md](./extensions/readme.md) for a guide on configuring extensions and what they do
+- [utils/readme.md](./utils/readme.md) for the usage of the utility functions
+- [extensions/widgets/readme.md](./extensions/widgets/readme.md) for the usage of widgets

 # Bugs

 This is a section dedicated to bugs that i know of and will think about solving.

 - qt apps do not work, unless you delete ``~/.local/lib/python3.10/site-packages/cv2/qt/plugins/platforms/libqxcb.so`` (not sure if it's just on my system)
 - apps that cannot be resized are kinda jank and dont really work well
-- x11 image is ignoring redraw stuff
-- no "graceful" stopping of apps
 - mouse themeing doesn't work for some reason

-# Configuring

-The configuration is held in ``cfg.py``, there you can put shortcuts, extensions and their config, and what to be run when the window manager starts.
-I might add more info about how to configure the window manager.

-# Docs

-Currently there are only docs for configuring extensions, but nothing else.
+- right clicking sometimes doesn't work

 # Images